Skip to main content

 Work through the following checks:

-Go to Settings > Account Settings > Authentication and confirm SSO status shows as Active.
+Go to Settings > Account > Authentication and confirm that your SSO connection is appearing with the toggle showing 'enabled.'

 2. Check that the user is assigned in your IdP